atk4/data/docs/overview.rst

     });

-When you use persistence-specific code, you must be aware that it will not map into persistences that does not support features you have used.
+When you use persistence-specific code, you must be aware that it will not map into persistencies that does not support features you have used.

 In most cases that is OK as if you prefer to stay with same database type, for instance, the above expression will still be usable with any SQL vendor, but if